ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 ### Supporting Materials
 [create-app-service-starter.zip](https://video.udacity-data.com/topher/2020/July/5f18767d_create-app-service-starter/create-app-service-starter.zip)

-## Solution: Creating an App Service
+## Solution: Creating an App Service:

 Please open the video in a new tab to watch the tutorial: